Ultrafast selective mid-infrared sublattice manipulation in the ferrimagnet $FeCr_2S_4$: Out-of-equilibrium oscillatory response

 \section{Out-of-equilibrium oscillatory response}

-In Fig. \ref{sfig10}, we report in panels (a)-(d), the Fourier-transform results of the curves to the corresponding (a)-(d) panels in Fig. 3 of the main text.
+In Fig. \ref{sfig4}, we report in panels (a)-(d), the Fourier-transform results of the curves to the corresponding (a)-(d) panels in Fig. 3 of the Main Text.
 Before taking the Fourier transform, we subtracted a non-oscillatory second-order polynomial background.

+The top row shows the Fourier transform of time ranges close to time zero.
+We observe in panel (b) a possible indication for a faster mode close to 1 THz for most of the collected fluences.
+With respect to the signal before time zero (Fig. \ref{sfig5}), we see a different spectrum.
+However, for 5.4 mJ/cm\textsuperscript{2}, this peak does not emerge from the background, thus not supporting this hypothesis and suggesting it to be an artifact.
+As shown in the last section, this most likely results from some residual coherent artifacts (Fig. \ref{sfig3}(a)).
+In the case of a non-resonant driving (Fig. \ref{sfig4}(a)), we did not observe it.

-In the first row, we report the results for the intermediate time window, where a slow oscillation corresponding to the spin precession appears.
-For the three lowest fluences in panel (a), corresponding to time-traces with at least one oscillation period in the acquired time window, we obtained a peak at (24\textpm4) GHz (0.2 mJ/cm\textsuperscript{2}), (16\textpm4) GHz (0.5 mJ/cm\textsuperscript{2}) and (8\textpm4) GHz (1.3 mJ/cm\textsuperscript{2}) revealing a clear red-shift as the fluence is increased.
+In the bottom row, we report the results for the intermediate time window, where a slow oscillation corresponding to the spin precession appears.
+For the three lowest fluences in panel (c), corresponding to time traces with at least one oscillation period in the acquired time window, we obtained a peak at (24\textpm4) GHz (0.2 mJ/cm\textsuperscript{2}), (16\textpm4) GHz (0.5 mJ/cm\textsuperscript{2}) and (8\textpm4) GHz (1.3 mJ/cm\textsuperscript{2}) revealing a clear red-shift as the fluence is increased.

-Regarding (b), only the two lowest fluences present one or more oscillation periods in the time domain window.
+Regarding panel (d), only the two lowest fluences present one or more oscillation periods in the time domain window.
 In this case, the results are (24\textpm4) GHz (0.6 mJ/cm\textsuperscript{2}), (16\textpm4) GHz (1.1 mJ/cm\textsuperscript{2}).

-The bottom row is based on the Fourier transform of time ranges close to time-zero.
-While we do not observe peaks as sharp as the top row, we observe in panel (d) a possible indication for a faster mode close to 1 THz for most of the collected fluences.
-With respect to the signal before time-zero (Fig. \ref{sfig11}), we see a different spectrum.
-However, for 5.4 mJ/cm\textsuperscript{2}, this peak does not emerge from the background, thus not supporting this hypothesis and suggesting it to be an artifact.
-As shown in the last section, this most likely results from some residual pump scattering (Fig. \ref{sfig13}(a)).
-In the case of a non-resonant driving (Fig. \ref{sfig10} (c)), we did not observe it.